mdmochow/UAnew/readme.txt

 UAnew is a URBI module implementing ANEW with word search functionality.

+The ANEW database was created during the "Norms of valence, arousal, and dominance for 13,915 English lemmas" research (http://crr.ugent.be/papers/Warriner_et_al_affective_ratings.pdf) by Amy Beth Warriner, Victor Kuperman and Marc Brysbaert.
+It is available free of charge for non-commercial usage under the Creative Commons 3.0 license (http://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US).

 ANEW (Affective Norms for English Words) is a database containing valence (pleasure), arousal and dominance ratings for a large number of English words.
 It can be used for evaluating a word or a set of words in terms of feelings it is associated with by a computer.